The Ricci iteration towards cscK metrics: A priori estimates of the Ricci iteration

 Putting these together and using $U_i\geq 1$, one can derive that (as in \cite[(3.54)]{CC2})

 where

 The rest of the proof uses Nash--Moser iteration, which goes through in exactly the same way as in \cite[p.960-962]{CC2}.
-The only difference lies in the $L^{4n}$-bound for $G_i$ (compare \cite[(3.63)]{CC2}), since in our definition of $G_i$ there is an additional term $(n+\Delta u_{i-1})$.
-But thanks to \eqref{eq:Lp-bound-for-n+Delta-ui}, this term has uniform $L^{q}$-bound (which only depends on $X,\omega,A,q$ and is independent of $i$).
-So the estimates in \cite{CC2} goes through for us as well.
+Compared to \cite[(3.54)]{CC2}, in our $U_i$, there is an additional term $(n+\Delta u_{i})$, and in our $G_i$ there is an additional term $(n+\Delta u_{i-1})$.
+These additional terms will cause no trouble, thanks to \eqref{eq:Lp-bound-for-n+Delta-ui}.